tzlion/hhugboy/docs/readme.txt

            own mapper!
 If the game is hacked to work on other emulators or a generic release from another company, it won't work.

+ BBD       For games by BBD using their own mapper.
+Support isn't complete yet
+           but works with known dumps.

  'Last Bible' multicart
            A type of multicart using menu music taken from 'Megami Tensei
            Gaiden: Last Bible' aka 'Revelations: The Demon Slayer'.